-In 2001, I was still living at home and going to college.
+At the start of 2001, I was still living at home and going to college.
 I was two years in.
-The plan was to finish the spring semester at the Junior College I was at and then go to a real university in August/September that year.
+The plan was to finish the spring semester at Junior College and then go to a real university in August/September that year.
 I was Dean’s list, so I was accepted into University of North Texas’s Film school.

-My dream – to be a screenwriter and possibly director – was that much closer to coming to fruition.
+My dream – to be a screenwriter – was that much closer to coming to fruition.
 It joined my two passions.
 It made sense to aim for it.

 I had roughly $3k saved for my first year and a $2k scholarship that I had earned from high school.
 It would have barely gotten me by, but I was going to keep saving and working for that dream.
 I worked at a movie theater.
-I had for years, and now I was an assistant manager, which meant I had more chance of being transferred when the time came.
-I had six months, and it was pretty much on the cards to work out for me.
-I was just unsure how I was going to get around everywhere, since I didn’t have a car or license.
+After four years moving the ranks, I was finally an assistant manager, which meant I had more chance of being transferred when the time came.

 In March, though, my parents were sent a letter.
 The bank was going to foreclose.
 We were going to lose our home.
 Of the three kids, I was the only one with a job, and of the three kids, I was the only one with a buttload of cash just sitting in the bank.
 The exact amount that they needed to pay to keep the house.